ArduPilot/ardupilot_wiki/dev/source/docs/can-bus.rst

 CAN bus and UAVCAN protocol
 ===========================

-Support for CAN bus messaging in Ardupilot relies on two parts.
+Support for CAN bus messaging in Ardupilot relies on two parts:

 - Hardware CAN bus support that is done with HAL drivers
 - UAVCAN protocol which is responsible for handling all high level work